fostroll/morra/doc/README_SUPPLEMENTS.md

 ## Supplements

-***Morra*** package contains few additional utility methods that can simplify processing of corpuses.
+***Morra*** package contains few additional utility methods that can simplify processing of corpora.
 Also, it has tools to simplify hyperparameter selection and using several trained morphological parsers conjointly in ensemble.

 ### Corpus processing